arudzinska/music_collection/README.md

-1) Create a virtual environment with virtualenv in the parent directory music_collection/
+1) Create a virtual environment with virtualenv in the parent directory

 2) Activate the virtual environment

-3) install the required packages:
+3) Install the required packages:
 $ pip install -r requirements.txt

 4) run start_server.sh (creates the database and runs the local server):